Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 Conceptually, merging two configurations together is simple: each configuration needs to store a set of repair sequences, each of which is updated as further repairs are found.
 However, this is an extremely inefficient representation as the sets involved need to be copied and extended as each new repair is found.
 Instead, we reuse the idea of graph-structured stacks from GLR parsing~\cite[p.~4]{tomita87efficient} which allows us to avoid copying whenever possible.
 The basic idea is that configurations no longer reference a parent pointer tree of repairs directly, but instead a parent pointer tree of \emph{repair merges}.
 A repair merge is a pair (\textit{repair}, \textit{merged}) where \textit{repair} is a plain repair and \textit{merged} is a (possibly null) set of repair merge sequences.
 This structure has two advantages.
 First, the $N_\textit{shifts}$ check can be performed solely using the first element of repair merge pairs.
 Second, we avoid allocating memory for configurations which have not yet been subject to a merge.
 The small downside to this scheme is that expanding configurations into repair sequences requires recursively expanding both the normal parent pointer tree of the first element as well as the merged parent pointer trees of the second element.

-Compatible configuration merging is a powerful optimisation even though it can only merge configurations in the todo list (i.e.~we cannot detect all possible compatible merges).
+Compatible configuration merging is particularly effective in complex cases, even though it can only merge configurations in the todo list (i.e.~we cannot detect all possible compatible merges).
 An example of compatible configuration merging can be seen in Figure~\ref{fig:cpctplus:full}.